brentropy/mohawk/README.md

 ## WIP Warning

 This is a work in progress.
-Currently dynamo only offers limited functionality (and test converage).
+Currently mohawk only offers limited functionality (and test coverage).
 There will be more to come soon.
 API changes will likely happen.

 ## Install